ROMaster2/LiveSplit.VideoAutoSplit/README.md

 ## Help

 Help and FAQs will be expanded on during beta.
-If you have problems with using the component, [request help in #video-autosplitter channel in the Speedrun Tool Development Discord](https://discord.gg/6HD5jtQ).
+If you have problems with using the component, [request help in the #video-autosplitter channel in the Speedrun Tool Development Discord](https://discord.gg/6HD5jtQ).

+### How do I use Virtual Cam for OBS?

+* Download the plugin [here](https://obsproject.com/forum/resources/obs-virtualcam.539/) and run the installer.
+* Follow the installation as usual.
+* Once installed, there's two ways it can be used:
+  * Make a virtual cam for the entire stream.
+This uses very little CPU but might require you to adjust both your stream layout in OBS and the scan region in the component.
+This can be enabled in OBS under `Tools > Virtual Cam`.
+  * Make a virtual cam for only the game output.
+This uses more CPU but is much easier to manage in the component.
+This can be enabled by adding a `VirtualCam` filter to the Source of the game capture in OBS.
+* Click on the start button.
+The default settings are fine to use.
+I recommend checking `AutoStart` so the virtual cam automatically starts with OBS.

+### My video feed looks crooked

+I've yet to find the root cause of this, but it's not the component's fault.
+If enough people run into this problem, I know who to contact help find the cause.

 ## License